uvdesk/.github/profile/README.md

 # Community

-Get uvdesk support by interacting with our community on our [forum](https://forums.uvdesk.com/) or our [chat room](https://gitter.im/uvdesk/community).

-Would like to help us in improving the uvdesk platform?
-Start by reading our [contribution guidelines](https://github.com/uvdesk/community-skeleton/blob/master/.github/CONTRIBUTING.md)!

 <p align="center">
     <a href="https://www.uvdesk.com/en/">
         <img class="flag-img" src="https://cdn.uvdesk.com/uvdesk/opensource/featured-highlights.png" alt="Featured Stories">
     </a>
 </p>

+Get uvdesk support by interacting with our community on our [forum](https://forums.uvdesk.com/) or our [chat room](https://gitter.im/uvdesk/community).

+Would like to help us in improving the platform even more?
+Start by reading our [contribution guidelines](https://github.com/uvdesk/community-skeleton/blob/master/.github/CONTRIBUTING.md)!

 # License